rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter07_case-pharma.md

 | Capability Index (Cpk)   | 0.63         |

 This demonstrates how Monte Carlo can quantify the **benefit of CAPA actions**,
-providing objective evidence that process improvements **significantly** reduce the risk of non-compliance..
+providing objective evidence that process improvements **significantly** reduce the risk of non-compliance.

 > 🔎 **Regulatory Note:**
 > This type of Monte Carlo analysis aligns with the **ICH Q9(R1) principles of risk management**,